Degis-Insurance/SmartContract-StyleGuide/HardhatTestTutorial.md

  * `it` describes each test.
  * Positive assertions then Negative assertions.
  * `expect` evaluates every test.
 Make sure to check out [expect BDD language Chains](https://www.chaijs.com/api/bdd/) to make effective evaluations.
  * `await` is used quite often when testing smart contracts.
-That is due to the nature of blockchain but also because assertions but also testing.
+That is due to both blockchains and testing nature.
  * `await expect(value)` should be used when a promise is being evaluated (error, revert, emit). `expect` catches the promise and awaits for the promise to resolve to make the evaluation.
  * `expect(await value)` should be used when the value returned by the function is being evaluated.
 It could be both a value returned by a resolved or rejected Promise.

 ## Test Unit Components

 Hardhat tests follow a pattern of chained natural language assertions.
-Those assertion are encapsulated by its parent assertion.
+Those assertions are encapsulated by their parent assertion.

 * outer describe
    * before || beforeEach || after || afterAll